EtienneBrJ/holberton-system_engineering-devops/README.md

 SHELL
 ---
-This repository contains shell basics commands
+This repository contains projects on the shell.